Some of life’s most precious moments are spent with loved ones around the dining table during the holidays.

 - Lay your butter knife horizontally or diagonally across your bread plate.

 Last but not least, you’ll want to place your glassware.
 At the very least, you’ll want water glasses for the table.
 Place them directly above the dinner knife on the right side.
 For those who partake, include a wine glass on the right of the water glass.
-Our Fez Glassware collection features a set of 4 wine goblets that are suitable for reds or whites, even a cocktail!

 Add the Finishing Touches